bc-kim/bc-kim.github.io/_pages/WearableRobots/ExoGloveIndex.md

 ---

 The number of actuators highly affects the robot complexity.
 Although the under-actuation mechanism (detail explanation is described [here][uatd_page_link]) can reduce the actuator number, we can not guarantee the robot controllability when this mechanism is used.

-For this reason, I have designed <i><b>Exo-Index</b></i> that only assists the index finger using three tendon-driven actuators.
-Since the thumb is fixed by
+As an alternative method to reduce the number of actuators, I have designed a robot that assists only one finger with limited number of actuators.
+I have designed <i><b>Exo-Index</b></i> that only assists the index finger using three tendons as shown in Fig. 1; in this robot, two flexors (1. tendon that flexes all joints of the index finger; and 2. tendon that only flexes MCP joint) and one extensor that extends all joints of the index finger.

 {% capture fig_img %}
 ![Foo]({{ "/assets/images/Researches/ExoIndex/ExoIndex.png" | relative_url }})